NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_AOP_Hyperspectral_Lessons/2a_Intro_AOP_Hyperspectral/2a_Intro_AOP_SDR_Rasters.md

 3) Mask layers to only show values > 0

 This step is optional, but recommended.
-AOP sets No Data Values to -9999, so if you don't mask out these No Data Values you will see these No Data Values as black in the image.
-To show only the data that was collected, we recommend masking these values by creating a mask variable, using the `updateMask` function.
+AOP sets No Data Values to -9999, so if you don't mask these out you will see any missing data as black in the image (this will often result in a black boundary surrounding the site, but if any data is missing inside the site that will show up as black as well).
+To show only the data that was collected, we recommend masking these values using the `updateMask` function, as shown below:

 ```javascript
 var SRER_SDR2018mask = SRER_SDR2018.updateMask(SRER_SDR2021.gte(0.0000));